desertwitch/zipfuse/README.md

 ## Security, Contributions, and License

-As mentioned above, security is not a priority for the project.
+Security is not a priority for this personal purpose-driven project.
 It is running in self-hosted, appropriately secured environments so that it does not have to be.
 Stability and long-term, hands-off operation are however paramount to it, due to its very multi-layered nature.
-Feel free to fork this project as needed, or open pull requests if you notice any glaring issues - but please do approach any such with the perspective of it being just one tool for a tailored, specific purpose.
+Feel free to fork this project as needed, or open issues and pull requests if you notice any glaring issues - but please do approach any such with the perspective of it being just a tool for a tailored, specific purpose.
 All code is licensed under the MIT license.